Our next project goal is to provide public access

 engineering study showed that reinforcements for the floor supports

 were needed to ensure the safety of members of the public who visit the

 House.
 The required structural work was completed in March 2014 under a

 contract let by the Park District.

-In June the Park District was notified it has received a state
+In June 2014 the Park District was notified that

-museum grant of $135,000 to help pay for interior restoration and
+museum grant of $135,500 for help with interior restoration and

-grand opening of the House for the general public some time next year.
+grand opening of the House for the general public in 2019.